OpenAI SDK Architecture

 1. Tool Execution & Detection

-When a tool is executed that returns OpenAI SDK components, the system detects this in two ways: Method A:_meta["openai/outputTemplate"]
+When a tool is executed that returns OpenAI SDK components or MCP Apps, the system detects this in multiple ways: Method A:_meta["openai/outputTemplate"] field (ChatGPT Apps)

 ResultsPanel Detection Logic